Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Results

-\al{Matrix imaging also enables \la{the} mapping of aberration phase laws across the field-of-view (see Supplementary Fig. S4). \la{Just as before, a SVD is highly useful in extracting the characteristic spatial variations of aberration.} \la{Performing this decomposition on the} estimated aberration matrices $[\tilde{\mathbf{H}}\in, \tilde{\mathbf{H}}\out]$ \la{enables the extraction of a set of isoplanatic patches for both the plane-wave and transducer bases.
-This can be written:}
+Matrix imaging also enables \la{the} mapping of isoplanatic modes across the field-of-view. \la{As already shown for the distortion matrix with specular reflectors~\cite{Badon2019}, a SVD can be highly useful in extracting the characteristic spatial variations of aberration.} To that aim, we define a full aberration matrix from the input and output aberration matrices defined either in the plane wave or transducer bases: